Verkís

-Verkís Consulting Engineers is the oldest consulting firm in Iceland and is one of the largest engineering firms in Iceland with around 300 employees.
+Verkís Consulting Engineers is the oldest consulting firm in Iceland and is one of the largest engineering firms in Iceland with around 350 employees.
 Verkís is a multidisciplinary consulting firm, providing services in all fields of engineering and related professional disciplines of consulting.
 Verkís offers engineering, consulting, management, operational and EPCM services.
 Core disciplines include geothermal and hydroelectric power and Verkís has participated in nearly all geothermal and hydroelectric projects in Iceland as well as in several projects abroad.
 Other core disciplines include geothermal district heating, power transmission, buildings, transport, infrastructure and industry.

 Ever since the early 1930s, Verkís has participated in the engineering of most of Iceland's biggest and most prominent construction projects, covering disciplines such as civil and structural design, mechanical engineering, electrical HV, MV, and LV engineering, systems engineering, automation and control.

-Sveinn I. Olafsson is the CEO and Gunnar Ingi Gunnarsson is the chairman of the board.
-The headquarters are in Reykjavík but in addition there are six branches around Iceland.
+Egill Viðarsson is the CEO and Snæbjörn Jónsson is the chairman of the board.
+The headquarters are in Reykjavík but in addition there are eleven branches around Iceland.